Zachary-Wood/Zachary-Wood/README.md

 # Hi there My Name is Zach Wood 👋

 # 💫 About Me:
-🔭 I’m currently working on full stack apps<br>
+🔭 I’m currently working on full stack applications<br>
 🌱 I’m currently am in search for a junior full stack developer role<br>
 💬 Ask me about anything related to javascript<br>⚡ I am 20 years old and i have been working with computers since i was 5<br>
 🧍🏼 I love trading stocks, solving problems, running and lifting weights